cntrieu/portfolio2/README.md

 ## Description

 This is my portfolio I have created to showcase my various projects.
 This project was mainly to consolidate and practice my knowledge of advanced CSS and responsive design.
-At the moment, all project links currently do not have any destinations as the projects there are placeholders for now...
+At the moment, all project links currently do not lead anywhere as the projects there are placeholders for now...
 I intend to update this portfolio as I complete projects!

 ## Usage